spiral/docs/components/entity.md

 # DataEntity Model
-Most of spiral classes like ORM, ODM and HTTP request models extends one common parent - DataEntity model.
-Such class is one of the basic application cells used to provide set of wrappers and operations related to array dataset.
+Most of Spiral classes like ORM, ODM and HTTP request models extend one common parent - DataEntity model.
+This class is one of the basic application cells used to provide a set of wrappers and operations related to the array dataset.

 ## Purpose
-DataEntity model reponsible for mocking and providing access to array dataset - fields (associated array) using set of getters, setters and accessors.
-In addition to that model provides way to apply mass assigment to fields (using black/white lists), get all model fields as one array, get list of "public" fields (allowed to be send to client using whitelist) and to be converted into JSON.
-In addition to that model support [field validation] (validation.md) based on set of defined rules.
+DataEntity model is responsible for mocking up and providing access to the array dataset - fields (associated with the array) that use a set of getters, setters and accessors.
+In addition, this model provides a way to apply mass assigment to fields (using black/white lists), get all model fields as one array, get a list of all "public" fields (that can be sent to client using a whitelist) and to be converted into JSON.
+In addition, the model support [field validation] (validation.md) is based on a set of defined rules.

 ## Interfaces
-Due DataEntity class used widely across spiral framework you might create your own code to communicate with it.
-Instead of using DataEntity class itself you can stick to it's primary interface:
+Because the DataEntity class is used widely across the Spiral framework, you may want to create your own code to communicate with it.
+Instead of using DataEntity class by itself, you can stick with it's primary interface:

 ```php
 interface EntityInterface extends \ArrayAccess, ValidatesInterface